-The algorithmic approach we propose for the above problem setting has some similarities to several previous works.
-Combing algorithms that use different sources of information has been studied more extensively in recent years under the umbrella of \textit{online model selection}.
-Noteworthy work in this area include the EXP3 and EXP4 algorithms~\cite{Auer2003} that aim to combine multiple expert algorithms for decision making where each expert may use different sources of information to make decisions.
-Other major step in optimally combining policies is the seminal paper on corralling a band of bandits, where authors provide an algorithm, called \textit{CORRAL}, providing a better balance between exploration and exploitation when combining \textit{learners} instead of experts~\cite{Agarwal16}.
-We concentrate on a well proven strategy of ``bandit over bandits approach'', where master algorithm (typically a bandit itself) chooses between the decisions of base algorithms.
+The algorithmic approach we propose for the above problem setting is similar to several previous works.
+Combining algorithms that use different sources of information has been studied more extensively in recent years under the umbrella of \textit{online model selection}.
+Important work in this area includes the EXP3 and EXP4 algorithms~\citep{Auer2003} that aim to combine multiple expert algorithms for decision-making where each expert may use different sources of information to make decisions.
+Another major step in optimally combining policies is the seminal paper on corralling a band of bandits, where~\cite{Agarwal16} develop an algorithm called \textit{CORRAL}, providing a better balance between exploration and exploitation when combining \textit{learners} instead of experts.
+We concentrate on a well-proven strategy of the ``bandit over bandits approach'', where the master algorithm (typically a bandit itself) chooses between the decisions of base algorithms.

-We note that our setting also exhibits similarities to the broader literature on sequence-aware recommender systems where actions exhibit some underlying ordering structure that can be exploited to predict the following item (action) or set of items~\cite{Natarjan2013, Jannach2015, Hariri2012, Bonnin2014, Mobasher2002, Nakagawa2003}.
-For a comprehensive overview of sequence-aware recommender system literature, we refer to~\cite{Quadrana2018}.

-Our main contributions are as follows: (1) we formulate a setting combining crucial aspects of two bandit problems.
-The correlation of actions rewards in time are determined by a hidden state that satisfies the Markov property and a potentially corrupted context is available that provides information about the underlying state; (2) we propose an algorithm for this setting and a learning mechanism for action to action correlation; (3) we evaluate our algorithm and several of it's variants empirically on both simulated and real-world data.
+Our main contributions are: (1) we formulate a setting combining crucial aspects of two bandit problems: The correlation of states in time is determined by the Markov chain, and a potentially corrupted context provides information about the underlying state; (2) we propose an algorithm for this setting and a learning mechanism for action-to-action correlation; (3) We provide regret bounds for the problem setting and algorithm.
+(4) we evaluate our algorithm and several of its variants empirically on both simulated and real-world data.
 The performance is compared against a set of popular algorithms.